How to Create a Social Media Content Calendar and Stay Organized

 This analysis doesn’t show what competitors are doing.
 Therefore, remember to analyze your rivals and see what they’re doing well and where their strategies are lacking.
 You’ll learn a few things that’ll help you strengthen your social media strategy.

-2. Choose Your Social Media Channels and Content Mix
+2. Choose Ideal Social Media Channels and Content Mix

 Next, decide what content mix will keep your audience engaged.